Hepatitis C

 Offers Telehealth

 I am proud to serve as the Chief of the Duke Division of Gastroenterology.
 In addition to my administrative duties, I enjoy my clinical practice focused on the care of patients with liver diseases.
 I also continue to participate in clinical research and hope that these studies offer our patients the latest advances and treatment options.
-Dr. Muir is rated as an Elite provider by MediFind in the treatment of Hepatitis C. His top areas of expertise are Hepatitis C, Hepatitis, Sclerosing Cholangitis, Liver Transplant, and Kidney Transplant.
+Dr. Muir is rated as an Elite provider by MediFind in the treatment of Hepatitis C. He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Hepatitis C, Hepatitis, Sclerosing Cholangitis, Liver Transplant, and Kidney Transplant.
+Dr. Muir is board certified in American Board Of Internal Med, Gastroenterology and American Board Of Internal Med, Transplant Hepatology.

 What are the support groups for Hepatitis C?